 This section is intended for those researchers who are not accustomed to working with Tubulin protein in vitro.
 Below we have outlined some of the basic priniciples involved in microtubule formation and how you can manipulate experimental conditions according to your needs.
 More detailed information is described in the manuals of individual Tubulin products and tubulin based Biochem™ Kits. or CYTODYNAMIX™ screens

 Tubulin is composed of a heterodimer of two closely related 55 kDa proteins called α and β tubulin.
 These two proteins are encoded by separate genes, or small gene families, whose sequences are highly conserved throughout the eukaryotic kingdom.
-Consequently, tubulin isolated from porcine brain tissue is highly homologous to tubulin isolated from any eukaryotic source.
+Consequently, tubulin isolated from porcine brain tissue is highly homologous to tubulin isolated from any eukaryotic source (click here to see a comparison of porcine and bovine tubulins).
 In biochemical terms, this fact results in the technical benefit that porcine tubulin (in the form of microtubules, see below) can be used to assay tubulin associated proteins originating from many diverse species, e.g.: yeast (1,2,3) and fruit fly (4,5).
 However, in pharmacological terms these minor differences can be used to enhance the specificity of drugs for certain diseasse (6).

 Tubulin heterodimers polymerize to form microtubules.